Vigneshwarankanagarathinam/session4.1/README.md

 	}
 }

-3. Modify the previous program to take multiple HDFS paths (separated by space) and list all the files and sub-directories in those HDFS paths recursively.
+3.Modify the previous program to take multiple HDFS paths (separated by space) and list all the files and sub-directories in those HDFS paths recursively.

 import java.io.*;
 import java.net.URI;